Ruiqi-Alaina/Media-campaign-cost-data-analysis/README.md

 # Media-campaign-cost-data-analysis
 Median campaign cost data from Kaggle gives information about the cost of media campaigns in the food marts in the United States on the basis of the features provided.
 The full description of the dataset could be found [here](https://www.kaggle.com/datasets/gauravduttakiit/media-campaign-cost-prediction).<br>
 ## Build with
 SQL, tableau and python/R will be used for exploratory data analysis.
-Vertex AI on google cloud platform will be used for training custom model.
+Vertex AI on google cloud platform will be used for training custom model, deploying the model and making online prediction.
 ## Data
 [Dataset for training and validating the model](https://github.com/Ruiqi-Alaina/Media-campaign-cost-data-analysis/blob/main/train.csv)
 ## Roadmap